top of page

 CORE SKILLS (READING, WRITING, MATH)

-Reading, writing, and math are learned via online platforms (e.g., Khan Academy, Lexia, DreamBox), which enable learners to progress at their own pace.
-This ensures that no learner ever gets “left behind” so others can progress.
-Quite the opposite.
-By having an environment where learners can advance at their own pace, our learners can master essential skills before moving ahead.
+Reading, writing, and math are mastered via online platforms (e.g., Khan Academy, Lexia, DreamBox), which enable learners to progress at their own pace.
+This ensures that no learner gets “left behind” so others can progress.
+By offering an environment where learners can advance at their own pace, learners can master essential skills before moving ahead.

 PROJECT-BASED QUESTS

-Hands-on projects in science, entrepreneurship, and various art domains prepare learners for real-world challenges.
-In a Quest, which usually takes six weeks, we take practical challenges from our daily lives and package them into personal and group activities.
-In each Quest, we integrate different learning subjects, and the learning is by ‘doing’ and not by listening or memorizing.
+Hands-on projects in the sciences, entrepreneurship, and various artistic mediums prepare learners for real-world challenges.
+In a quest, which usually occurs over a session (6 weeks), practical challenges from everyday life are packed into individual and group activities.
+Each quest is composed through integrating different subjects, and the learning is achieved through hands-on activities rather than listening to lectures or memorizing factoids.

 SUBJECT MASTERY

-At AABC, we don't administer tests or give out grades.
-Learners celebrate the mastery of tools, skills, and character by earning badges, assembling portfolios, and participating in public exhibitions.
+At AABC, there are neither tests nor grades.
+Learners celebrate the mastery of tools and skills and their continued Character Development by earning badges, assembling portfolios, and participating in public exhibitions.
 Parents can review a learner’s academic progress by reviewing their earned badges in Core Skills (i.e., reading, writing, math, and spelling) and Character Development (i.e., “Learn to Be”) Badges.
-At the end of most Quests, public exhibitions allow young heroes to present their work to experts, customers, or the public for a real-world test.
+At the end of most quests, public exhibitions allow young heroes to present their ] work to experts, customers (in the case of the annual Children’s Business Fair), or the public for a real-world test.

 INCORPORATING MINDFULNESS AND NATURE

-We integrate daily meditation into the schedule and spend significant time in nature as part of the weekly schedule.
+Learners practice meditation and spend critical time immersed in nature as part of their daily schedule.

 SOCRATIC DISCUSSIONS

 Critical thinking, debating, and raising questions and doubts are developed through discussions about important people, historical events, civilizations, and social case studies.
-The ability to listen, think, and contribute to a discussion is extremely important, alongside the understanding that, in many cases, there is not only black and white but a lot of gray, too.
+The ability to listen, think, and contribute to a discussion is essential, alongside the understanding that, in many cases, rather than only black and white, there is much gray, too.

 VOLUNTEERING & COMMUNITY INVOLVEMENT

-We live in a community and are taking an active part in it.
-We go outside, meet our neighbors, help clean our parks and woods, and volunteer in as many places and activities as possible.
-We believe that giving back to our community is a privilege and a great opportunity for our students to connect with the real world.
+Learners in the AABC community are also part of the larger local community and, as such, take an active part in it.
+They go outside, meet their neighbors, help clean parks and wooded areas, and volunteer in as many places and for as many activities as possible.
+Giving back to the community is a privilege and an excellent opportunity for learners to connect with the real world.

 FIELD TRIPS & GUEST SPEAKERS ("HERO VISITS")

-To the extent possible, we will incorporate a field trip or host a guest speaker that relates to the given Quest, like visiting a local farm/nursery during Gardening Quest, visiting an architectural firm in NYC during Architecture Quest, having a botanist visit us, and take us on a nature walk to show us how to identify edible plants during Survival Quest.
+To the extent possible, field trips and a guest speaker related to the given quest will be incorporated into each session.
+This might look like visiting a local farm or nursery during Gardening Quest, visiting an architectural firm in NYC during Architecture Quest, or having a botanist visit and take learners on a nature walk to show them how to identify edible plants during Survival Quest.

 bottom of page